 • ur'ens: stinging, burning, from the Latin uro, "I sting, I burn."

-• Urochlo'a: from the Greek oura, "a tail," and chloe or chloa, "grass," in reference to the awns.
+• Urochlo'a: from the Greek oura, "a tail," and chloe or chloa, "grass," a reference to the abruptly awned lemmas of some species.
 The genus Urochloa was published by Ambroise Marie François Joseph Palisot de Beauvois in 1812.

 • Uropap'pus: with the pappus having a long tail-like dip, from the Greek uro-, "tail," and pappus, alluding to slender terminal bristle on each pappus scale.
 The genus Uropappus was published by Thomas Nuttall in 1841.